paulrobertpine/gatsby-songbook/songs/close-my-eyes.md

 Verse 2
 G                             C G
 I just can't be there with no other,
+G/F# Em                 C
-G/FI    know those hills will be true,
+I    know those hills will be true,
  Am          Em            C
 away from my sister and brother,
     G                D          C
 and down through the grasses so blue.
 G                    C   G
 The air is sweet and steady
+G/F# Em                 C
-G/Fand  flowers bloom out of sight,
+and  flowers bloom out of sight,
   Am       Em         C
 I know the sky is ready,
     G             D      C